 •12 ounces bittersweet chocolate, chopped finely

 •Pinch of Matcha salt ( Fne flaky sea salt and Matcha)

 Chop up the chocolate and place it in a large mixing bowl.

 Bring the cream to a simmer over gentle heat.
-Add the maple syrup and the coconut sugar and stir until dissolved.
+Add the maple syrup, coconut sugar and cannabis extract and stir until dissolved.

-Smooth this out with a rubber spatula and cool n the refrigerator for about an hour.
+Smooth this out with a rubber spatula and cool in the refrigerator for about an hour.

-Now, using a spoon, scoop out about a tablespoon’s worth of the mixture and fashion this into a little truffle-ball using your hands.
+Using a spoon, scoop out roughly a tablespoon’s worth of the mixture and fashion this into a little truffle-ball using your hands.
 You should be able to make about 50 mini Matcha truffles.